lukadog/CarND-Vehicle-Detection/README.md

 The sliding window search is implemented in `detect_cars` function.

 Step 1.
-The HOG features are extracted for the entire image and subsampled according to the size of the window and then fed to the classifier.
+The HOG features are extracted for image and fed to the classifier.

 Step 2.
 Classifier makes prediction on the HOG features for each window and returns a list of rectangle coordinates that are predicted to have a car.

 Step 3.
-Several different window sizes with various overlaps are applied.
-Scales tried: small 1x, 1.5x, 2x and 3.5x.
-Window overlap was set to 50% in X direction and 75% in Y directions.
+Several different scales (1x, 1.5x, 2x and 3.5x) with various overlaps are applied.

 Below figure shows the search area of all windows:

 ![alt text][image4]

 Step 4.
 The figure below shows the final result returned by `detect_cars` with different rectangle sizes.

 ![alt text][image5]

+## Show some examples of test images to demonstrate how your pipeline is working.
+How did you optimize the performance of your classifier?

+First step is searching and predicting.
+To optimize the performance, we only search the area of the pavement.
+The results are shown in above figures.

+After we have the rectangles, we generate heatmaps by adding 1 to the blocks inside the rectangles.
+To remove false positive (or false negative), we store the rectangles detected from the previous frame in `prev_rectangles` and let it contribute to the next frame.

+![alt text][image6]

+Then we do thresholding based on the heatmap value.

+![alt text][image7]

+Then we label the data.

+![alt text][image8]

+Finally, we plot the bounding box based on the labeled data.

+![alt text][image9]